AaronNGray/karma-typescript-mocha-chai-sinon-es6-modules/README.md

 # karma-typescript-mocha-chai-sinon-es6-modules

- > A boilerplate dev environment for typescript, mocha, chai and sinon for karma unit testing (tdd/bdd)
+ > A boilerplate dev environment for TypeScript and JavaScript, mocha, chai and sinon testing using es6 modules for karma unit testing (tdd/bdd)

 The node.js development environment has been set-up as a working example for writing and evaluating mocha & chai unit tests.

-The purpose is to have the SAME mocha &amp; chai unit tests written in typescript or javascript using import ES6/ES2015 modules (e.g. common.js/node.js/webpack)  AND then have those unit tests evaluated on the server side (node.js) and client side (via the Chrome browser) automatically by the Karma test runner.

 ## Install

 `npm install`